 Preparing your child to transition to adulthood can be a daunting task.
 This webinar will focus on the initial steps of the transition process in the Illinois special education system from an academic perspective.
 The topics covered include:

--Defining transition plans and its components
+-Defining transition plans and their components

 -Understanding transition services